LiLabZhaohua/PacBioWorkflow/README.md

 This workflow contains C++ codes and pipeline scripts, for mouse and human PacBio assembly.

+If CAGE and PAS data supported, run all the three workflows for intact isoform assembly with ends correction.
+If not, only need to run the first workflow to define intact isoforms at exon-usage level.

 ## Before running the workflow

 1, Download codes